Collincg/technical-interviewer-chatbot/README.md

 ## Prerequisites

 - Basic knowledge of **Python** programming.
-- **LangChain** is used to manage conversaiton flow and memory.
+- **LangChain** is used to manage conversation flow and memory.
 See this guide on their website to learn more [Build a Chatbot | 🦜️🔗 LangChain](https://python.langchain.com/docs/tutorials/chatbot/).
 - A **GROQ API Key** (or any preferred API key) to use the AI model (this is stored securely using Streamlit secrets).
 - Some basic and intuitive **StreamLit** commands are used.